RubyCat1337/VPN-MAXIMKA/README.md

 Use this script responsibly, and ensure compliance with the terms of service of any services or APIs it interacts with.
 The author is not liable for any damages or issues that may arise from the use of this script.

+---

+**Note:** Always respect legal and ethical considerations, and make sure you have the necessary permissions to use network-related tools and services.

 ### Prerequisites